 If you don’t think so, here are a couple of experiments.

-After 3 days, lift the dome.
+After three days, lift the dome.

 You will seed germinated microgreens plus a whole lot of white stuff.